patleeman/patricklee.nyc/blog/20230127_im_your_manager_now_what.md

 A brag doc or work log is a simple list of the things you work on so I can take that and transform that into a performance review or promotion packet.

 By updating it at a regular interval, you don't need to do the "what did I work on a month ago or more" dance.
 Take a minute or two every week to just jot down what you've been working on and when performance review season comes around, you don't have to do anything!

+Having a running work log/brag doc is also useful when it comes time to update your resume.
+You'll have a full accounting of your work that you can easily pull highlights from.

 ## Promotions